of advanced companies agree or strongly agree that their leadership has a clearly defined AI strategy, compared to 70% of disruptors.

 Partnering with a Global CPG Leader to Advance Responsible AI Adoption

-A leading global CPG company collaborated with EPAM to implement a Responsible AI governance process, ensuring safe and ethical use of AI/ML technologies across its operations.
+A leading global CPG company collaborated with EPAM to implement a responsible AI governance process, supporting safe and ethical use of AI/ML technologies across its operations.
 Leveraging EPAM’s Responsible AI Framework, the partnership introduced standardized procedures for risk assessment and oversight while launching a comprehensive training program for employees.
 This initiative is enabling the company to scale GenAI solutions safely while driving impactful innovation.

 HOW WE DO IT